To content

 Backyard Babies and I on top of a building in Stockholm

-Me assisting the band and Finnish photographer Ville Juurikkala during a photoshoot in Stockholm in February 2015.
-I let them up on the HiQ office roof and got them some coffee and cookies.
+Assisting the band and photographer Ville Juurikkala during a photoshoot in Stockholm in February 2015.

 Goals to achieve